twilio/video-quickstart-ios/AudioSinkExample/README.md

 <img width="400px" src="../images/quickstart/audio-sink-launched.png"/>

 After you connect to a Room tap on your camera preview to begin recognizing local audio.
+As you speak `ExampleSpeechRecognizer` will attempt to use `Speech.Framework` to transcribe your speech and display the text on screen.
 Once other Participants join you can select their video to recognize remote speech.

 // TODO: Image of connected Room with speech recognition here.